demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 You can use the layout as-is for email communication.
 It can also be used for new incident types by adding the **Email Communication** layout to an incident type.
 See [Add the Email Communication Layout to an Incident Type](#add-the-email-communication-layout-to-an-incident-type) for details.

+>**Important:**
->**Important:** In order to add CC recipients or an attachment to the email reply, you must select the *Show empty fields* checkbox.
+- In order to add CC recipients or an attachment to the email reply, you must select the *Show empty fields* checkbox.
+- You need to customize the *service_mail* parameter in the **Send Reply** button with the mailbox from which emails are sent.
+See **Customize the Send Reply Button** below.

 | Layout sections | Description |
 |------------------ | ------------- |
 | Add CC to email | Add 1 or more CC recipients to the email as a comma-separated list of email addresses.  |